mattermost/docs/source/process/security.md

 For more information on Business Resiliency, see the [Mattermost Business Continuity Plan](https://docs.mattermost.com/process/security.html#business-continuity-plan).

-1. Is there an established Business Resiliency program that has been approved by management and communicated to appropriate constituents?
+1. Is there an established Business Resiliency program that has been approved by management and communicated to appropriate personnel?
    - Yes.

 1. Has a Business Impact Analysis been conducted?